YUVRAJRANA10/YUVRAJRANA10/README.md

 ## Current Status

 -😄 Pronouns: He/Him
--🔭 I’m currently working on web development projects, exploring new ideas and refining my skills.
+-🔭 I’m currently working on web development projects, exploring new ideas and refining my skills. <br>
--🌱 I’m currently learning backend development, problem-solving techniques, and advanced web technologies.
+-🌱 I’m currently learning backend development, problem-solving techniques, and advanced web technologies.<br>
--👯 I’m looking to collaborate on any exciting tech projects—web dev, software, AI, or something innovative!
+-👯 I’m looking to collaborate on any exciting tech projects—web dev, software, AI, or something innovative! <br>
--🤔 I’m looking for help with optimizing backend performance and mastering scalable architectures.
+-🤔 I’m looking for help with optimizing backend performance and mastering scalable architectures.<br>
--💬 Ask me about web development, UI/UX, and creative tech solutions.
+-💬 Ask me about web development, UI/UX, and creative tech solutions. <br>
--⚡ Fun fact: I tend to get way too overwhelmed when deep into a project—but that’s part of the fun! 😅
+-⚡ Fun fact: I tend to get way too overwhelmed when deep into a project—but that’s part of the fun! 😅 <br>

 ## Get in Touch